samattwood9/MinimalCIStarter/README.md

 # README

-Follow the instructions below to set-up CI for this repository.
+Get started by logging into your GitHub account and clicking the green `Use this template button` to create your own version of this repository.
+Then, follow the instructions below to set-up CI for this repository.

 ## Step 1